virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Virginia’s FOIA laws allow for requests via different mediums.
 Interested parties may make requests for records in person, by mail or email.
 Requests must contain enough specific information to facilitate the search.
 Requests that are overly broad may be denied.

 Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Such platforms operate independently without any ties to state governmental entities.
+They offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile